Garage Door Spring Types and Signs They Need Replacement

 It’s a common belief that garage doors are raised and lowered by the motor.
 The reality however is that the motor actually bears only a small part of the burden when it comes to lifting a modern overhead garage door.
 The majority of the work is done by the spring or springs.
 The springs on a garage door store enormous amounts of energy that they release to lift the door.
 When the door is on the way down energy is returned to the spring, and when the door is fully closed the spring is fully ‘charged’ once again.

-The Types and Importance of Garage Door Springs
+The Importance of Garage Door Springs

 Garage door springs rarely get the credit they’re due.
 Most homeowners simply take them for granted until they break down.
 Few components of any given house are expected to do so much so often and yet get so little recognition for the important role they play in household operations as the springs on your garage door.
 And that role extends to: